matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 as well as the server and infrastructure costs.
 Most of these new languages would prioritize static linking and easy deployments.

+Some newer languages would also really start thinking about how to train developers on their language.
+There will be increased experimentation on how to make learning quicker and more efficient for newer devs.
+Some languages will start splitting developers into "application builders" and "library builders", with each one getting content tailored to them.
+Some langauges will start focusing on interactive tutorials instead of long-form content pages.
+Others will start focusing on some more intense projects.
+A few will experiment with "language translations" where it shows examples from languages devs are familiar with, and then the equivalent (generally shorter) code in the new language.
+Some one else will come up with an idea not on this list.

 More unikernel and microkernel projects would also be emerging by now.
 These projects would again be retargetted to lowering server costs.
 Some of them may also be trying to make the development process easier, but that is not the primary